lin-alg/Wplace_Map_Inspector/README.md

 - Page quick button:
   - A draggable blue button labeled "WPI" sits at the page bottom-right.
-  - Dragging the button will not accidentally open the panel; drag actions suppress the subsequent click to prevent accidental toggles.
   - If the panel is closed, the quick button is (re)created and event handlers re-bound to ensure it remains functional.
 - Panel minimization:
   - The panel has a no-border minimize control rendered as a long dash.
-  - Minimize supports two levels: collapse to a compact mini state inside the host, and fully hide the panel leaving the quick button visible.
   - Keyboard accessible (focusable) while using a minimal visual footprint.
 - Pick coordinates:
   - "Pick start" / "Pick end" first tries to parse coordinates from page elements (e.g., an element with `id="bm-h"`), and falls back to a background message request if needed.